 God calls us to be followers of Jesus Christ and, by the power of the Holy Spirit, to grow as communities of grace, joy and peace, so that God’s healing and hope flow through us to the world.

 Focus On Service

 We believe the Bible calls us to be disciples of Jesus Revealing His Kingdom Through Love, Spiritual Growth, and Service Together.

-Coming together to serve the less fortunate in our world is our calling and part of our mission.
+Coming together to serve vulnerable people in our world is our calling and part of our mission.
 Following the example set by Jesus in the Bible, we seek to bring hope and support to communities facing difficulties in this harsh world.

 Our Beliefs & Values

 - We believe in the lordship and saving grace of Jesus Christ.
 We yearn to grow more like Christ.
 We believe in the triune God — Father, Son and Holy Spirit.

 - We are neither Catholic nor Protestant, but we share ties to those streams of Christianity.
 We cooperate as a sign of our unity in Christ and in ways that extend the reign of God’s Kingdom on earth.
 We are known as “Anabaptists” (not anti-Baptist) — meaning “rebaptizers.”